Blobanium/mineclub-expanded/README.md

 ## FAQ

+### Where do i download the mod?
+The mod download Should be in the [releases](https://github.com/Blobanium/mineclub-expanded/releases) page.

+### Is this mod designed for forge or for fabric?
+This mod is designed for fabric.

 ### Why doesn't the mod work?
 It is because everything is disabled by default, to enable it, go to its config menu.